Rafkev/Rafkev/README.md

 - 👋 Hi, I’m @Rafkev - Oluwasanmi Raphael Kolawole
-- 👀 I’m interested in collaboration
 - 🌱 I am a Full Stack Developer/ A Certified Product Manager + CEO @ www.mywphost.com powered by AidPal Ltd
 - 💞️ I’m looking to collaborate on software development, project and product management.
 - 📫 How to reach me raphaelosanmi@gmail.com
+- 👀 Please!
+Let's no give up.
+It is not over until we win.

 <!---
 Rafkev/Rafkev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.